lgw2/lgw2.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*In fall 2021, I am visiting the [graph algorithms team](https://www2.helsinki.fi/en/researchgroups/algorithmic-bioinformatics/teams/graph-algorithms) within the [algorithmic bioinformatics group](https://www2.helsinki.fi/en/researchgroups/algorithmic-bioinformatics) at the University of Helsinki in Finland.*

 I am a fifth-year PhD student in computer science at Montana State University in Bozeman, Montana, advised by [Brendan Mumey](https://www.cs.montana.edu/bmumey/).
-I design and analyze algorithms and data structures for problems in computational biology.
-Specifically, I study flow-network based methods for DNA sequencing and methods for finding conserved genomic regions in the presence of missing data or without a single reference genome.
+I design and analyze algorithms and data structures for problems in bioinformatics.
+In fall 2021, I visited the [graph algorithms team](https://www2.helsinki.fi/en/researchgroups/algorithmic-bioinformatics/teams/graph-algorithms) within the [algorithmic bioinformatics group](https://www2.helsinki.fi/en/researchgroups/algorithmic-bioinformatics) at the University of Helsinki in Finland.
 Early in my PhD I also worked with the [Computational Topology and Geometry](https://www.cs.montana.edu/tda/index.html) group at MSU to develop the theory behind a new method for comparing shapes without manual landmarking.